crazybusy/py-login-cli/README.md

 Easy Command line login functionality for any application including suppport for OTP via Authenticator Apps

 Dependencies:
-It uses my own **SimpleParameters** to evaluate command line parameters, hence it is published alongside.
+It uses my own **simple_parameters** to evaluate command line parameters.
 There is file  **login.txt** in the *data directory* that contains the parameters this application accepts on the command line.
 The **Users Master file** is also housed there.

 Other than that it uses pyotp, qrcode and bcrypt.
 All are available via pip